daniel-julio-iglesias/microblog/docs/notes_microblog.md

 (venv) $ python -m smtpd -n -c DebuggingServer localhost:8025
 ```

-To configure for this server you will need to set two environment variables:
+To configure for this server you will need to set two environment variables
+in the first terminal:

 ```
 Linux